cmartinez131/word-drop/README.md

 - [ ] **Share Your Score**: Share your score and current game with other redditors to compete on the same board of letters.
 - [ ] **Leaderboards**: Compete against other redditors in daily competitions.
 - [ ] **Subreddit Integration**: Compete against others within a subreddit.
 Implement leaderboard for subreddit competitions (communities compete for the best community score)
+- [ ] Add interesting font for letters.
+Maybe use the font style from the PixelFont Playgrounds: https://developers.reddit.com/docs/showcase/playgrounds